Adi-buffering/atlas-spot-task/README.md

 # Atlas Spot Task: Telemetry Anomaly Detection

-This project is your assignment implementation for anomaly detection on telemetry time-series data using an **Isolation Forest** workflow.
+This project is the assignment implementation for anomaly detection on telemetry time-series data using an **Isolation Forest** workflow.

 It includes:
 - a robust data-loading + anomaly detection pipeline,